 The Audit and Scrutiny Committee forms a key part of the Comhairle's decision-making structure and is fully compliant with Audit Committee principles.
-Details of its responsibilities are available at: Audit and Scrutiny Committee Remit.
+Details of its responsibilities are available at: Scheme of Administration.
 It undertakes the core functions of an Audit Committee as identified in CIPFA's Audit Committees: Practical Guidance for Local Authorities by providing independent and high-level assurance on the adequacy of the risk-management framework, the internal control environment and the integrity of the financial reporting and annual governance process.